David L. Batty is a partner in Winston & Strawn’s finance practice group who concentrates on corporate lending.

 - Represented the administrative agent and joint lead arranger in connection with an amend and extend refinancing transaction of a $4.48 billion credit facility to mature in six separate tranches of debt for one of the largest multimedia retailers in the work.

 - Represented the administrative agent and lead arranger in a $1.025 billion revolving and term loan credit facility for a television broadcasting company in connection with a redemption of outstanding high-yield notes.

 - Represented the administrative agent and lead arranger in a $310 million credit facility, including first and second lien term loans, to finance the acquisition of a national producer of premium cosmetic products.

 Mr. Batty received a B.A. in History, cum laude, from George Washington University in 1988 and a J.D., cum laude, from Boston College School of Law in 1991.

 Honors & Awards

-Mr. Batty is listed in the 2008-2013 editions of Best Lawyers in America for “Banking Law” and is rated AV Preeminent by Martindale-Hubbell®.
+Mr. Batty is listed in the 2008-2013 and 2015 editions of Best Lawyers in America for "Banking and Finance" and is rated AV Preeminent by Martindale-Hubbell®.